• Skip to primary navigation

 Ingredients to make crab pasta on a wooden board including crab legs, split, some garlic, ots of butter, herbs, lemon, and some cream

 • Lemon.
-We love zesting lemons over sauces for a bright fragrant flavor, along with lemon slices.
+We love lemon zest with sauces for a bright fragrant flavor, along with lemon slices.

 • Seasoning.
-Salt and pepper are the basic seasoning, and we have a touch of chilli flakes.
+Salt and black pepper are the basic seasoning, and we have a touch of red pepper flakes.
 It’s only for those who prefer a spice kick, otherwise you can skip the chilli flakes.
 We also love a sprinkle of Italian seasoning.

 How to Make Crab Pasta or Crab Linguine